curiosityio/ExpressjsBlanky/README.md

 ExpressjsBlanky is setup to run Postgres for development, testing, staging, and production environments.
 Because the same database is always used, you can expect less issues at runtime in production.

+If you don't want to use a database, search for the environment variable `RUNNING_DATABASE` in this project and set it to false there.
+This may be easier then removing all of the database configuration embedded into this application.

 # Services

 - [Firebase Cloud Messaging (sending push notifications)](https://firebase.google.com/docs/cloud-messaging/admin/) - Send push notifications to Android or iOS apps from API.